top1944/duckuments/docs/17_setup/2_0_5_rc_control_remote.md

 ## Clone the Duckietown repository

-Clone the repository using:
+Clone the repository in the folder `~/duckietown`:

-    duckiebot $ git clone git@github.com:duckietown/Software.git duckietown
+    duckiebot $ git clone git@github.com:duckietown/Software.git ~/duckietown

 ### Troubleshooting

 * For the above to succeed you should have a Github account already set up.

+Symptom: Other weird errors.

-* If it fails with weird errors, probably the time is not set up correctly.
+Resolution: Probably the time is not set up correctly.
 Use `ntpdate` as above:

     $ sudo ntpdate -u us.pool.ntp.org

 ## Set up ROS environment on the Duckiebot